Stockholm, Sweden 2024

 Tahiti

-The French Polynesia archipelago is roughly the same size as Europe.
+The French Polynesia five archipelago is roughly the same size as Europe.
 Located further south from Hawaii and half way to New Zealand.
 Think the same longitude of Lima, Peru but in the middle of the Pacific Ocean.
 The archipelago is comprised of volcanic islands, coral atolls and the vast Pacific Ocean.

 Waterfalls, beaches, gardens, grotto tour of island of Tahiti